pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/add-support-for-cicd-systems.md

 ---
-title: Add Support for CI/CD Systems
+title: Adding Support for CI/CD Systems | CI/CD
 meta_desc: This guide walks you through how you can configure your CI/CD environment manually
            to surface data in the Pulumi Service.
 menu: